TMLN1234/uol-ddf-2026-portfolio-mai-linh/exercises/exercise4_interactive_patch_design.md

 <img src="../images/ex04_images/04_nylon_thread.jpg" alt="Nylon threads unraveling" width="500"/>

 As a result, I switched to a metal-filled craft thread, which was softer and much easier to sew with.
 Sewing itself was also a difficult task, but it was mainly a personal skill issue.
 Sometimes the yarn would get tangled, which was frustrating to deal with as an amateur seamstress (see image below).
+In order to untangle the yarn I would undo my stitch or try to use the tip of the needle to open up the node.

 <img src="../images/ex04_images/06_tangled_yarn.jpg" alt="Tangled yarn" height="200"/>